honcharov-danylo/llm_project/README.md

 ---

 **Note**: This project is designed for research purposes.
 Ensure you have appropriate licenses and permissions for any models or datasets you use.

+## Acknowledgements

+This project was supported as part of a grant (#G2023-20946) from the Alfred P. Sloan Foundation.

+Thanks to @honcharov-danylo who wrote the code and got the scripts to run on Syracuse University's OrangeGrud cluster during a 2025 summer project.